 - You must be able to continue to house your animal while being advertised – preferably a minimum of two months.

 Re-Homing Assistance Program specifics:

 - There is no fee for this advertising service.

-- The fee to enroll your animal in the Re-Homing Assistance Program covers 60 days or until the animal is adopted or placed in another home, whichever is first.
-After 60 days, or should the adoption not work out and you choose to re-list your animal through the Re-Homing Assistance Program, an additional listing fee will apply.
+- Enrolling your animal in the Re-Homing Assistance Program covers 60 days or until the animal is adopted or placed in another home, whichever is first.
+After 60 days, or should the adoption not work out, you will need to re-list your animal through the Re-Homing Assistance Program.

 - This is a referral service only and CCHS acts only as a third-party resource for those looking to re-home their animals.